unioslo/harborapi/docs/ext/api.md

 # API

-The `ext.api` module contains helper functions that take in a `HarborAsyncClient` and combines its methods to provide new or extended functionality.
-In most cases, the functions return [`ArtifactInfo`][harborapi.ext.artifact.ArtifactInfo] objects, which combines an artifact with its repository information and optionally also its vulnerability report.
+The `ext.api` module contains helper functions that take in a `HarborAsyncClient` and use it to provide new or extended functionality.
+In most cases, the functions return [`ArtifactInfo`][harborapi.ext.artifact.ArtifactInfo] objects, which is composed of an artifact, its repository and optionally also the artifact's complete vulnerability report.

-## Get an Artifact with its Vulnerabilities by its Digest
+## Get an Artifact and its Vulnerabilities by Digest

 The [`get_artifactinfo_by_digest`][harborapi.ext.api.get_artifactinfo_by_digest] function fetches an [`ArtifactInfo`][harborapi.ext.artifact.ArtifactInfo] object with its `report` field populated for the artifact with the given digest.
 If no artifact with the given digest exists, `None` is returned.